DETAILED ACTION

 However Fujiwara does address these limitations.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Iinuma to incorporate wherein the first holding frame includes a third convex portion on the first end facing the second guide bar, and wherein the second holding frame includes a fourth convex portion on the second end facing the fourth guide bar as suggested by Fujiwara for the advantage of enabling a thinner design and stable operation by utilizing at least the first and second engagement portions (Fujiwara [0043]).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Iinuma to incorporate wherein the first holding frame includes a third convex portion on the first end facing the second guide bar, and wherein the second holding frame includes a fourth convex portion on the second end facing the fourth guide bar as suggested by Fujiwara for the advantage of reducing the thickness of the optical member switching device by overlapping the first and third guide bars and therefore partially overlapping the first and second holding members (Fujiwara [0102]).

-Regarding claim 6, Iinuma when modified by Fujiwara and Kuroki discloses the optical filter apparatus according to claim 1.
-Iinuma is silent to the optical filter apparatus according to claim 1, wherein the first holding frame is supported so as to cover an entire circumference of the first guide bar, and wherein the second holding frame is supported so as to cover an entire circumference of the third guide bar.
+Regarding claim 7, Iinuma when modified by Fujiwara and Kuroki discloses the optical filter apparatus according to claim 1.
+Iinuma is silent to the optical filter apparatus according to claim 1, wherein a portion of the first holding frame that covers the entire circumference of the first guide bar, and a portion of the second holding frame that covers the entire circumference of the third guide bar are located on opposite sides with respect to an optical axis of the optical filter apparatus.

 However, Fujiwara does address this limitation.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Iinuma to incorporate wherein a portion of the first holding frame that covers the entire circumference of the first guide bar, and a portion of the second holding frame that covers the entire circumference of the third guide bar are located on opposite sides with respect to an optical axis of the optical filter apparatus as suggested by Fujiwara for the advantage of utilizing the geometry of the optical filter holding member, for example that seen in fig. 11 to enable a thinner design (Fujiwara [0102]) and therefore reducing the need to carry cumbersome equipment.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Iinuma to incorporate a portion of the first holding frame that covers the entire circumference of the first guide bar, and a portion of the second holding frame that covers the entire circumference of the third guide bar are located on opposite sides with respect to an optical axis of the optical filter apparatus as suggested by Fujiwara for the advantage of reducing the thickness of the optical member switching device by overlapping the first and third guide bars and therefore partially overlapping the first and second holding members (Fujiwara [0102]).

 Regarding claim 8, Iinuma when modified by Fujiwara and Kuroki discloses the optical filter apparatus according to claim 1.
 Iinuma is silent to the optical filter apparatus according to claim 1, wherein the first housing includes a first housing convex portion facing the second guide bar, and wherein the second housing includes a second housing convex portion facing the fourth guide bar.